What To Put In A Wildfire “Go Bag”

 How Do You Create An Evacuation Plan In Case Of Wildfire?

-• Sign Up for Emergency Alerts — Register for local emergency alerts to stay informed about wildfire threats.
+• Sign up for Emergency Alerts — Register for local emergency alerts to stay informed about wildfire threats.
 If your area doesn’t have a system in place, contact your county’s emergency management office for guidance.

-• Organize A Detailed Plan With Your Family — Remember that phone lines or signal towers may be down, and there may be no way to contact each family member.
+• Organize a Detailed Plan With Your Family — Remember that phone lines or signal towers may be down, and there may be no way to contact each family member.
 Your family should agree on the following:

 • A designated meet-up location in case you get separated or are not at home during an evacuation.